What are sarcoids?

 Sarcoids are caused by an infection the virus Bovine Papilloma Virus (BPV), it is a virus that originates from cattle but is spread by flies.
 All horses may be infected by BPV in their life, however not all of them will be susceptible to the virus and present with sarcoid growth.

 How do I know if my horse has sarcoids?

 Not all lesions that appear on the skin are sarcoids so a vet should be able to diagnosis whether it is a sarcoid or any other skin problem.
 If the vet is unsure they can take a biopsy to confirm the diagnosis, this is the last resort diagnosis as a biopsy is invasive.
 As to know if your horse has the gene that makes them susceptible to sarcoids there is a genetic test that can be carried out however these are not used very often by vets as they can be inconclusive and are expensive to run.

 How can I prevent sarcoids?

 There is no easy prevention of sarcoids as there has not yet been a vaccine developed for the disease.
-However if the sarcoid is around the head area, using fly protection the Field Relief Fly Masks to prevent flies from biting your horse and spreading the disease.
-Further to that, making sure your horse’s immune system is at its strongest in order to help fight the virus and boost the immune system.
+Making sure your horse’s immune system is at its strongest in order to help fight the virus and boost the immune system.

 How are sarcoids treated?